 And in the spirit of sampling the best stuff directly from the source (eg sparkling wine in Champagne or gushing mountain spring water in Evian), I'm pleased to report I've now had KFC in Kentucky.

 OH, I also nearly neglected to mention I added two new states IN my latest American travels (slightly cryptic, that).

 Hooley dooley, someone outside this peripheral enclosure in cyberspace has seen fit to publish an article of mine.
-I don't know whether this will lead anywhere or if the whole concept will now die in the proverbial, but just in case, I've decided to add an 'Articles' tab to the menu on the header of this site.
+I don't know whether this will lead anywhere or if the whole concept will immediately die in the proverbial, but just in case, I've decided to add an 'Articles' tab to the menu on the header of this site.

 Our Christmas was spent in a small lakeside town in northern Italy.
 New Years (weather and airports permitting) will be in Dubai, followed by a family reunion in Australia.
 And in the midst of all this we're in the process of moving apartments.
 For whatever reason we really don't choose to do much in halves.

 I've just come back from my best visit to the US yet.
 I saw Katie's university campus in North Carolina along with some of her friends that have stayed in the region (an experience complete with our attendance at a college football game that went right down to the wire), enjoyed playing tourist in New York, went to a really fun wedding in New Jersey and finished it all off with family time amidst the amazing autumn colours of Boston.